Updated on September 11, 2023

 There are also lots of other daily use items, coins, and fashion accessories.

 When you’ll go outside, you’ll see all those ruins in Rome in a new light.
 Rome gives “recycling” a whole new meaning.
-In this society, nothing gets lost.
-Just like Castel Sant’ Angelo has been a tomb, a military fortress and a papal residence, the other buildings in Rome were repurposed to fit new functions over and over again to this day.
+In this society, nothing gets wasted.
+Just like Castel Sant’ Angelo used to be a tomb, then a military fortress, and a papal residence, the other buildings in Rome were repurposed to fit new functions over and over again to this day.

 I always hated history, and yet I’ve spent about two hours in the museum of Crypta Balbi.
 If I were to tell you three things to see in Rome if you don’t have time for anything else, I’d say Crypta Balbi, Ostia Antica and Palazzo Altemps with the Ludovisi Battle Sarcophagus.